Animation and video marketing according to science

 This phenomenon explains the major surge in video app programs like Periscope.

 Periscope lets its users experience life through the eyes of other people.
-This is the ultimate form of becoming the character and seeing the world from a difference perspective.
+This is the ultimate form of becoming the character and seeing the world from a different perspective.
 “Pictures may be worth a thousand words, but live video can take you someplace and show you around.”
 Periscope is looking to transform how people see the world in their quest to build “the closest thing to teleportation.”

 By teleporting users into the minds and eyes of others, companies are able to strategically deliver messages that impact the viewer.